All law firms want more “good” clients. But to get them – and keep them – you need an effective marketing strategy.

 The next step is deciding on the tactics: the activities that will achieve the objectives.
 What you decide to do will depend on:

-- The information gathered about your target audience – what channels should you use to reach them?
+- The information gathered about your target audience.
+What channels should you use to reach them?
 What type of content will resonate the most?

 - The budget and resource available.